Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

 -------------

  NetCDF specifies the sizes of variables based on dimensions.
 Therefore, before creating any variables, the dimensions they depend on must be established.
-To create a dimension, the ``File.def_dim`` method is called on a File instance under define mode.
+To create a dimension, the :meth:`File.def_dim` method is called on a File instance under define mode.
 The dimension's name is set using a Python string, while the size is defined using an integer value.
 To create an unlimited dimension (a dimension that can be expanded), the size can be omitted or assigned as -1.
 A "Dimension" object will be returned as a handler for this